Article I: Church Covenant

 Section B: Object

-The object of the Church shall be to promote the spiritual welfare of its members by ministering to the needs of entire families, to aid in the moral and social welfare of the community, and to assist in spreading the Gospel throughout the world.
+needs of entire families, to aid in the moral and social welfare of the community, and to assist in spreading the

 Section C: Admission of Members